inkarkat/vim-MessageRecall/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 1.40    RELEASEME
+- ENH: Add a:options.subDirForUserProvidedDirspec so that the user can pass the base directory instead of remembering where exactly the messages are stored internally.

 ##### 1.30    23-Feb-2020
 - ENH: Sort the :MessageStore completion candidates for configured message stores by last modification time (instead of alphabetically by identifier),